 If you choose to apply you will follow this process:

-- Response – You will be notified in February whether or not your grant application has been accepted to move on to the presentation phase.
+- Response – You will be notified late March whether or not your grant application has been accepted to move on to the presentation phase.

 - Presentation – Applicants will be contacted to schedule a date and time to present their ideas before the Grant Advisory Panel.
-Presentations will be scheduled for mid March 2018 and take place in the evening.
+Presentations will be scheduled April 8 or 22, 2020 between 6-9pm.
+Block these nights off so you will be open if asked to present.
 Presentations will be 10 minutes followed by questions from the Grant Advisory Panel.
 The Panel is a diverse group comprised of people from each of the Redemption congregations.
 More details on the presentation will be given to those that move forward in the process.

-- Grant Decisions – Final Grant decisions will be made by April 2, 2018.
+- Grant Decisions – Final Grant decisions will be made in May.
 Instructions will be provided to grant recipients on how to retrieve their grant funding after decisions have been made.

 What applicants can expect from Redemption Church

 - Communication – Grant recipients will be communicated to via redemptionaz.com